test 33

 One Minute Takeaway

-• Federal minimum wage is still $7.25, but more than 20 states increased minimum wage in 2023.
+• Federal minimum wage is still $7.25, but more than 20 states are increasing their minimum wage in 2025.

 • Georgia and Wyoming have the lowest minimum wage.

-For employers with employees in multiple states, keeping up with numerous minimum wage rate changes can be a daunting task.
-While some states are on a schedule for annual increases to eventually reach $15 an hour, 12 states still adhere to the federal minimum.
-Although the current federal minimum wage of $7.25 has not budged since 2009, more than 20 states have provided additional increases in 2023.
+Minimum wage laws are complicated, and they’re constantly changing.
+If your company has employees in multiple states, keeping up with these updates can be daunting.
+While some states are on a schedule for annual increases to eventually reach $15 an hour, others still adhere to the federal minimum.
+Although the current federal minimum wage of $7.25 has not budged since 2009, more than 20 states have provided additional increases in 2025.

 (Wage by city in California)